-- Can the user change the characteristics of the product like size, quantity, color in the cart?
+- Can the user change the characteristics of the product like size, quantity, and color in the cart?

 Although it might seem very obvious initially, there are websites out there that still don’t provide one or more of these functionalities.
-For example, one of our clients didn’t show to their users any notification that an item is added to the cart.
+For example, one of our clients didn’t show their users any notification that an item is added to the cart.
 That resulted in multiple clicks on the “Add to Cart” button and frustrated users that left the cart uncompleted.